"It's about taking the time to listen. All things change through time! Cars, trucks ... a

 out to a "whopping" 24 members in IA, IL, KY, MN, MB and WI.

-This is a solitary hobby, and I didn't do this all by myself!
+This is a solitary hobby, and this was not all done by myself!
 Along the way there was help, assistance and there were the good ears!
-I must thank those who were honest, constructive and kind along the way!
+There were those who were honest, constructive and kind along the way!
 You people will never know how much you have helped.

 Years later, a few folks had said "you ought to do DX-midAMerica again" to me, the spark was ignited.
-I was after all, dx'ing again in 1992.
-I'd been a dx'er since 1967.
+After all, began dx'ing again in 1992.
+Been a dx'er since 1967.
 Why not?
 There are things I could never figure out (understanding/building a loop) but I could write.
 Put information on a page and see what happens.

-ok...
 On September 3, 1997, HT&T (Hot Tips & Targets) went on the internet!
-I never would have dreamed of this years ago.
+Never, never, never would have dreamed of this years ago.
 Never!
-Response has been good, and this effort has been seen world wide!
+Response has been good, and this effort has been seen

 Will the dx clubs die as some have suggested?
 Will the internet